vladd23/Discord-Lovinescu-Bot/README.md

 # Discord-Lovinescu-Bot
 A discord bot to play music in a voice channel of a server.
 His name is Lovinescu, he can play, pause, stop and add to queue music.
 A groovy wrote in python as a personal project, feel free to try it :)

-->fisier principal : lovinescu.py
+->main file : lovinescu.py

-->o sa aveti nevoie sa va generati propriul token de discord developer pentru a putea folosi bot-ul https://discord.com/developers/applications
+->you'll need to generate your own discord developer token in order to use the bot https://discord.com/developers/applications